-Ownership

-Position Requirement
+Position Ownership Requirement

-Executive Chairman 6х
+Executive Chairman 6x

-Chief Executive Officer 6х
+Chief Executive Officer 6x

 President 4x

-Other NEOs 3х
+Other NEOs 3x

 In addition to the NEOs, the Viatris share ownership policy covers the most senior employees at Viatris to promote an ownership culture and further align the interests of those leaders with those of shareholders.
 Each covered employee has five years from the date they became subject to the policy to achieve the minimum ownership requirement.
-Common stock actually owned by the covered employee (including shares of common stock held by the covered employee in the Restoration Plan), as well as restricted shares and unvested RSUs and PRSUs (including corresponding dividend equivalent units ("DEUs")) count toward compliance with these requirements.
+Common stock actually owned by the covered employee (including shares of common stock held by the covered employee in the Restoration Plan), as well as restricted shares and unvested RSUs and PRSUs (including corresponding DEUs) count toward compliance with these requirements.